zhaoyao077/OS/README.md

 # NJUSE-OS
-The code is for Operating Systems in Software Institute of Nanjing University.
+The code is for Operating Systems labs in Software Institute of Nanjing University.